-- Author, editor, and translator of books, articles, and reviews about the history of the Russian revolutionary movement, Stalinist terror, trade unions, and the Workers’ Opposition within the Communist parties of Russia, Ukraine, and the USSR.
+- Author, editor, and translator of books, articles, and reviews about the history of the Russian revolutionary movement, Stalinist terror, Soviet trade unions, and the Workers’ Opposition within the Communist parties of Russia, Ukraine, and the USSR.

-- Teaches using Reacting to the Past pedagogy.
+- Experience teaching online courses; using Reacting to the Past pedagogy; in oral history methods.

 - Travels include Russia, Ukraine, Georgia, Kazakhstan, Uzbekistan, Finland, United Kingdom, France, The Netherlands, Turkey, Canada, Mexico.